mitranim/wordplay/readme.md

 adoorable (something that can be equipped with a door) © LR

-"parking slut" (my friend today while looking for a free parking slot at a crowded mall) © LR
+parking slut (my friend today while looking for a free parking slot at a crowded mall) © LR

 werehouse (warehouse full of werewolves or something? warehouse that turns into somethine else?) © LR